-Dr. Sara Zeigler, Dean Roark 103 (859) 622-2222 Prof. Jeremy Mulholland, Associate Dean Roark 106 (859) 622-6765 www.class.eku.edu
+Dr. John Bowes, Interim Dean Roark 103 (859) 622-2222 Dr. Michael Chen, Interim Associate Dean Roark 107 (859) 622-6765 www.class.eku.edu

-Departments within the College of Letters, Arts and Social Sciences offer programs leading to the following degrees: Doctor of Psychology; Master of Arts; Master of Fine Arts; Master of Music; Master of Public Administration; Master of Science; and and Master of Social Work.
+Departments within the College of Letters, Arts and Social Sciences offer programs leading to the following degrees: Doctor o Psychology; Master o Arts; Master o Fine Arts; Master o Music; Master o Public Administration; Master o Science; and and Master of Social Work.

 The Doctor of Psychology is offered by the Department of Psychology.
-The Master of Arts is offered by the departments of English, and History, Philosophy, and Religious Studies.
+The Master o Arts is offered by the departments of English, and History, Philosophy, and Religious Studies.
 The Master of Music is offered by the School of Music.
-The Master of Fine Arts is offered by the Department of English.
-The Master of Science in Industrial-Organizational Psychology and the Master of Science in General Psychology are offered by the Department of Psychology.
+The Master o Fine Arts is offered by the Department of English.
+The Master o Science in Industrial-Organizational Psychology and the Master of Science in General Psychology are offered by the Department of Psychology.
 The Master of Public Administration degree program is offered by the Department of Government.

-The Master of Arts in Education with concentrations in specific areas is offered in the College of Education with the cooperation of the appropriate departments in the College of Letters, Arts, and Social Sciences.
+The Master oArts in Education with concentrations in specific areas is offered in the College of Education with the cooperation of the appropriate departments in the College of Letters, Arts, and Social Sciences.
 The program requirements for these may be found in the College of Education section of this Catalog.

-The Master of Social Work is offered by the Department of Anthropology, Sociology, and Social Work.
+The Master of Social Work is offered by the Department of Social Work.